SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 In this case:

 1. Ensure the relevant `Intake Key` is provided in the template: [SEKOIA@53288 intake_key=\"**YOUR_INTAKE_KEY**\"]
-2. Uncomment the lines in the "/etc/rsyslog.d/00-testing.conf"
+2. Uncomment the lines in the `/etc/rsyslog.d/00-testing.conf`
 3. Restart the Rsyslog service
-4. Use the `grep` function to filter on the relevant data from "/var/log/testing.log" file
+4. Use the `grep` function to filter on the relevant data from `/var/log/testing.log` file
 5. Identify the right information on the syslog header and adapt the `if` condition accordingly

 It is possible to test your specific `if` condition.
 To do so:

-1. Add the following lines in the "/etc/rsyslog.d/00-testing.conf" and use your condition instead of "TO_BE_ADAPTED".
+1. Add the following lines in the `/etc/rsyslog.d/00-testing.conf` and use your condition instead of `TO_BE_ADAPTED`.

 	```bash
 	template(name="SEKOIAIOTroubleshoot" type="string" string="<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"] %msg%\n")